joshua-kairu/activity-transitions/README.md

 ## How It Works

-What is happening here is an [Activity Transition].
+What is happening here is an [Activity Transition]().
 When an activity is started (say, by another activity), the started activity is said to enter and the starting activity is said to leave.
 Entering to and leaving from what, I don't know. :bowtie:

-In the [styles.xml] file we have declared a [theme] called `Details` since `Bb` does look like a details screen :smile:.
+In the [styles.xml] file we have declared a [theme]() called `Details` since `Bb` does look like a details screen :smile:.

-In the [Android Manifest] file, we have declared that the Details activity (aka the `Bb` screen) should use the `Details` theme.
+In the [Android Manifest]() file, we have declared that the Details activity (aka the `Bb` screen) should use the `Details` theme.

 So, what's good about the `Details` theme?
 In this theme, there is the line